Oconee Rivers Greenway Trails System

 North Oconee River Trail

-This trail winds its way along the North Oconee River from Sandy Creek Nature Center to Bailey St and Carriage Lane.
-Along the way you will see views of the North Oconee River, North Oconee River Park, Aguar Plaza, and Dudley Park.
+This trail winds its way along the North Oconee River from Sandy Creek Nature Center through Dudley Park and the Oconee Hill Cemetery up towards Bailey St and Carriage Lane.
+Along the way you will see views of the North Oconee River, North Oconee River Park, Aguar Plaza, Oconee Hill Cemetery, and Dudley Park.

 This multi-use paved trail is available for use by pedestrians, bicyclists, and any non-motorized modes of transportation.